-11. Find kinetic coefficient of friction by tilting the inclined plane and noting the angle at which the block slides at a constant speed.
+11. Add 500g to block.
+Find kinetic coefficient of friction by tilting the inclined plane and noting the angle at which the block slides at a constant speed.
 You should have to tap the block in order to get it started.
 Use $\mu_k = \tan \theta$.
+Add a total of 1000g to block and repeat this step.